 Cardiopulmonary Sciences

-Bachelor of Science Degree in Cardiopulmonary Sciences (CIP# 1105109080)
+Bachelor of Science Degree in Cardiopulmonary Sciences (CIP# 1105109081)

 Limited-Access

-School of Allied Health
+School of Health Sciences

 The Cardiopulmonary Sciences bachelor's degree offers professionally-credentialed graduates of Respiratory Care, Cardiovascular Technology and Cardiopulmonary Technology Associate degree programs the opportunity to expand their knowledge in advanced modalities or community health.
 The Cardiopulmonary Sciences professions are challenging and growing professions with career opportunities in areas such as cardiopulmonary diagnostics, cardiopulmonary rehabilitation, and community health.
 With professional experience and additional education at the baccalaureate level, opportunities for management and education career options are enhanced.

-Although not entirely, the BSCARDIO program is basically an online program.
+The BSCARDIO program is an online program.

 Since the BSCARDIO is a limited access program, admission to Valencia does not imply acceptance to the program.